okd-project/okd/Documentation/UPI/vSphere_terraform/README.md

 This example environment includes three master and worker nodes.
 Etcd is running on master nodes.

+Take a look into [Configure Bind/named for DNS service](../Requirements/DNS_Bind.md), if you need help to configure your DNS.

 #### A-records with mac address

 | FQDN | A-record | MAC address |